 How to integrate applications

-An API is what enables that easy download.
+An API enables this easy download.
 Each application your business uses stores data in its own language, and an API functions as the translator.
 It merges that data when you connect two services.
-Common examples of this include YouTube videos playing in a small box on other webpages, or when Facebook connects with Spotify to share an embedded playlist on that user’s Facebook profile.
+Common examples include YouTube videos playing in a small box on other web pages or when Facebook connects with Spotify to share an embedded playlist on that user’s Facebook profile.

 Key takeaway: Most major CRM platforms and business tools offer prebuilt integrations designed for simple installation.